survivejs/react-book/manuscript/09_linting_in_webpack.md

 > npm i eslint-loader --save-dev

-Next we need to tweak our development configuration to include it.
+Next, we need to tweak our development configuration to include it.
 Add the following section to it:

 **webpack.config.js**